LSSTDESC/qp/docs/user_guide/cookbook.md

 ![quant-plot](../assets/cookbook-plotting-quant.svg)

-For an example of plotting an interpolated `Ensemble`, see [the Basic Usage documentation](#plotting-interp-ensemble).
+For an example of plotting an interpolated `Ensemble`, see [the Basic Usage documentation](basicusage.md#conversion).

 ## What's in an Ensemble file

-See the full tutorial here: <project:../nb/ensemble-file.md>
+See the full tutorial here: <project:../nb/ensemble_file.md>

-- creating a qp ensemble from a scipy stats distribution (or instead include this as a parameterization)
 - sampling from a pdf
-- adding an ensemble to another ensemble (both a one-distribution ensemble and one with more distributions)

 - a conversion example, where we convert from one parameterization to another and then back again and compare the output (jupyter notebook)
-- iterating over a qp ensemble
-- plotting a specific pdf from an ensemble

 - read in ensemble file in h5py, look at what's in the file, and then read it in qp